joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-31-ordo-salutis-vii-christs-sufficient-work-we-are-clean.md

 css: "home-devos"
 draft: false
 ---

+>1 John 1:9 (CSB) If we confess our sins, he is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.

 This is the magnificence of the True God.

 The God of the Old Testament who called down judgment on the wicked and the departed.
 The same God who expressed His faithfulness to His people who were faithless.
 The God whose steadfast love never ceased to those whom he promised would make things all things right.
 The infinitely powerful God who was able to always woo and pursue the hearts of his children and bring them out of death and destruction back into life everlasting.
 The holy God who did not destroy our original parents when they choose themselves over him.
 The righteous God who redeems and restores.
 The Lord who resets his mercies every morning.
 The gracious God pours his heart out like a mighty river.